No one is safe…

-A life that is characterised by high levels of PWB is likely to be characterised by many positive and pleasurable feelings, as well as difficult and uncomfortable ones.
+A life that is characterized by high levels of PWB is likely to be characterized by many positive and pleasurable feelings, as well as difficult and uncomfortable ones.
 By only focusing on SWB, you undermine the very foundations of the second wave perspective.

 4. You Help Clients to Build Their Strengths

 Strengths are characteristics of a person that allow them to perform at their personal best.
 Strengths include positive attributes, abilities, thoughts, behaviors, and resources.